YedoxStudios/battler3d/README.md

 # Imagine3D
 Imagine3D is a 3D sandbox game that is heavily inspired from [Minetest](https://minetest.net) and [Minecraft](https://minecraft.net).
+Imagine3D is written in Java and uses [Processing 3](https://processing.org/) library for the graphics stuff.

 # Features
 - Voxel-based world